-For this meal, I chose the potato and kale enchiladas, a hearty-looking baked dish with a homemade roasted chilli tomato sauce.
+For this meal, I chose the potato and kale enchiladas, a hearty-looking baked dish with a homemade roasted chili tomato sauce.
 It seemed like a dish that would bring cheer to our last meal together for a long time.

 Dotted with sour cream (tasty, but decidedly un-vegan), the enchiladas squished under our forks with soft potatoes and wilted bright kale.
-Filling the dining room with the aromas of roasted chili and garlic, they were a satisfying centerpiece to conversation.
+Filling the dining room with the aromas of roasted chili and garlic, they were a satisfying centerpiece to the conversation.